informramiz/Particle-Filter/README.md

     |   particle_filter.h
 ```

-The only file you should modify is `particle_filter.cpp` in the `src` directory.
-The file contains the scaffolding of a `ParticleFilter` class and some associated methods.
+The main file is `particle_filter.cpp` in the `src` directory.
+The file contains the main code of a `ParticleFilter` and some associated methods.
 Read through the code, the comments, and the header file `particle_filter.h` to get a sense for what this code do.

 If you are interested, take a look at `src/main.cpp` as well.
 This file contains the code that will actually be running particle filter and calling the associated methods.